Rebraws/Rebraws.github.io/_posts/2022-02-26-CppDetectMemberVariables.md

-Now that we have seen how to use templates to detect if a member variable exists we are going to do it again but using concepts, concepts are a new feature in C++20 and they are basically named boolean predicates on template parameters that are evaluated at compile time
+Now that we have seen how to use templates to detect if a member variable exists we are going to do it again but using concepts, concepts are a new feature in C++20 and they are named boolean predicates on template parameters that are evaluated at compile time

 The definition of a concept has the following form: